justinethier/cyclone/docs/Garbage-Collector.md

 ## Collection Cycle

-During a GC cycle the collector thread transitions through the following states:
+During a GC cycle the collector thread transitions through the following states.

 ### Clear
 The collector swaps the values of the clear color (white) and the mark color (black).
 This is more efficient than modifying the color on each object in the heap.
 The collector then transitions to sync 1.
 At this point no heap objects are marked, as demonstrated below: